 The Toscanelli family bought the palace in 1827.
 The current appearance of the building dates back to the same 19th century, when Palazzo Toscanelli was renovated by the architect Alessandro Gherardesca.

 Giovan Battista Toscanelli and his wife, Angiola Cipriani, lived in the palace, gaining over time a large and prominent art collection.
 Among the artists in the Toscanelli gallery were Cornelis Bloemaert, Agnolo Bronzino, Pietro Ciafferi, Jacques Courtois, Carlo Dolci, Francesco Fidanza, Károly Markó the Younger, Cornelis van Poelenburgh and Piero Zuccheri.

 In the 1830s, many artists were comissioned to decorate the rooms of the palace, of which we can mention Giuseppe Bacchini, Luigi Venturini and Benvenuto Brazzini.
 The ceilings were frescoed during the 1860s by Nicola Cianfanelli, Gaspero Martellini and Annibale Gatti.

 HOW TO GET THERE

-The palace is located about 1.3 kilometers away from the Pisa train station, or about 18 minutes on foot.
-The closest bus station is Mediceo 2, on the bus Lines LAM Verde, 2, 4, 5, 13, 21 and 22, located about 150 meters away.
+The palace is located about 1.3 kilometers away from the Pisa railway station, or about 18 minutes on foot.
+The closest bus stop is Mediceo 2, on the bus Lines LAM Verde, 2, 4, 5, 13, 21 and 22, located about 150 meters away.